TahaRostami/Gamma/README.md

 python3 src/verify_TypeA_and_TypeE.py
 ```

-It either raises an `AssertionError` at the first failed check, or prints the two asymptotic coefficients the configuration supports.
+It either raises an `AssertionError` at the first failed check, or prints the asymptotic coefficients the configuration supports.

 ## Search